 The Initial Scene

 Parasite, as the separation and reflection’s criticism, has a vital point of such theme.
 After almost unraveling their motives in the specific scene, the Ki Taek family returned home down the stairs to their slum.
 They found where their home and other homes of neighbors also had been overwhelmed.
 Ki Taek tries to save what he can save.
 Ki Woo is just looking at a family heirloom, an inheritance stone with no value other than which.
 However, Ki Jung just tried to sit on the toilet seat while holding a toilet full of shit.
 She picks up a pack of cigarettes from the roof of the house.
-The snap when she just sat on tells us what the toilet, the internet, and the smartphone mean.
+The snap she just sat on tells us what the bathroom, the internet, and the smartphone mean.
 Back in the early scene at the beginning of the film, it bounds so many such metaphors.

 In the initial scene, Ki Woo and Ki Jung try to find their Wi-Fi network signal of neighbors to watch a tutorial on how to fold pizza wrappers.
-Small yet significant benefits will continue interpretively if this family always enjoys the different smallest things in general.
+Small yet significant benefits will continue interpretively if this family always enjoys the different most minor things in general.
 But, what is it they never always take the slightest consequence?
 What does it mean by a heritage stone?
 What about cigarettes, the next Ki Taek plan, exploitation to achieve a symbiosis of parasitism, and guide character by character?

 Bong Joon-ho enjoys exploring the substance of class differences, social criticism, acid Marxism, and social inequalities.
 Whether horizontally, vertically, or even diagonally, he tapped such criticism through Mother and Snowpiercer.
 While it did not sound new, the films about social inequality or Marxism, Parasite‘s separation and reflection’s criticism, on the other hand, shape the world from above, from the middle, and the bottom with limitless contravention.
 The world from above downwards is a social segregation story about the meaning of groups, prejudices, propaganda, and social status.